 Are you ready to learn how to password protect PowerPoint presentations so that others cannot edit or copy and paste your content?

 Before you get started though, please remember this.
-If you forget the password you create in the steps below, you will not be able to recover your password, or unlock your presentation.
+If you forget the password you created in the steps below, you will not be able to recover your password, or unlock your presentation.

-Now before password protect your presentation, it’s important to first understand the difference between the two types of Passwords you can create in PowerPoint.
+Now before password protect your presentation, it’s important to first understand the difference between the two types of Passwords you can use to protect your PowerPoint presentations.

 Two Types of PowerPoint Passwords

 PowerPoint has two different styles or types of passwords you can add to your presentation which determine what someone can and can’t do with your presentation.

 While the difference between the two pop-up windows as you can see in the picture below appears small, the difference is big.

 Adding a password to open forces you (or whoever opens your presentation) to input a password to be able to not only see but edit the content of your presentation.